Our Team

 Casie O’Rourke-Shepard, LRT, CTRS

-Miracle LEague, ACCESS Play & adventures PROGRAM DIRECTOR
+Miracle LEague & ACCESS Play PROGRAM DIRECTOR

 910.530.5883 | casie@accessilm.org